danraskin/danraskin/README.md

 - For instructions on how to explore, see demo project [README](https://github.com/danraskin/citizenkanineapp-demo/tree/main#readme)
 - To see most up-to-date code, see production app [project repo](https://github.com/citizenkanineapp/citizenkanineapp)

 [Citizen Kanine](https://thecitizenkanine.com/) is a dog-walking business based in Minneapolis.
-This custom React web-application integrates the company's scheduling, invoicing, record-keeping, and communications functions.
+This custom React web application is a production business tool that integrates the company's scheduling, invoicing, record-keeping, and communications functions.
 The app contains two separate workflows: an admin dashboard and a mobile view for employees.

 Key Features: